BrunoSantosPK/BrunoSantosPK/README.md

 My purpose is create things and make positive impact for people.
 I enjoy gamification techniques and often include a little im my projects.

-I work with back-end, but sometimes I make few projects in front-end.
+I work with back-end, but sometimes I make a few projects in front-end.
 My master skills are JavaScript, TypeScript and Python.
 I use Node.js and Flask as frameworks back-end full stack.

 My current project is a platform for improve self knowledge.
 For this, I use psycometric techniques with gamification process, to create a simple and intuitive system to evaluate and motivate users.